 As you can see, there are several issues to consider when selecting and using probiotics.
-Although probiotics can be very helpful for digestive problems, due to some complications, they can also be capable of causing digestive problems.
+And although probiotics can be very helpful for digestive problems, they can also be capable of causing digestive problems when used incorrectly.

 Natural Probiotics in Foods

-While probiotics are available in supplement form, they are also in many foods.
+While probiotics are available in supplement form, they are also in and on many foods.